LatentLin2512/LatentLin2512.github.io/about.markdown

 ## Research Experience

 **Research Progress and Experimental Exploration of Vision–Language–Action (VLA) Models**
-*Summer Research Project in 2025*
+*Team leader, Summer Research Project in 2025*

 - Conducted an in-depth study of multiple papers in the Vision–Language Model (VLM) field and attempted to reproduce several open-source projects.
-- Led a team of three, gave weekly updates to our advisor, and made short videos explaining the papers, which were uploaded to Bilibili.
+- Led a team of three, providing weekly reports to our advisor on the papers we studied; these reports were recorded by the advisor and uploaded as videos to Bilibili.
 - Awarded **Outstanding Project** by the college

 ---

 ## Project Experience